gianlucacaiazza/swdevel-lab-hfarm/README.md

 Feature 2: By analysing our dataset we were able to outline its characteristics.
 We selected: song number for each genre, number of songs of each artist, total number of songs present in the dataset.

-Feature 3: artits present in the dataset organised in alphabetical order.
+Feature 3: Artits present in the dataset organised in alphabetical order.

 **We ask the user to:**

+Feature 1: make the system generate the perfcte playlist baed on the mood of the user

+Feature 2: know all the characteristics of the generated playlist

+Feature 3: click on the initial letter of an artist in order to know all the artists whose names begin with the same letter and discover the songs of each artist

 **Dataset**